syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Decorator

 * Start and end points of a connector can be decorated with some customizable shapes like arrows, circles, diamond or path.
 You can decorate the connection end points with the [sourceDecorator](/api/js/ejdiagram#members:connectors-sourcedecorator "sourceDecorator") and [targetDecorator](/api/js/ejdiagram#members:connectors-targetdecorator "targetDecorator") properties of connector.

 * To explore the properties of decorators, refer to [Decorator Properties](/api/js/ejdiagram#members:connectors-sourcedecorator "Decorator Properties").
-* To customize the sourceDecorator, use [borderColor](/api/js/ejdiagram#members:connectors-sourcedecorator-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:connectors-sourcedecorator-borderwidth "borderWidth") and [fillColor](/api/js/ejdiagram#members:connectors-sourcedecorator-fillcolor "fillColor").
-* To customize the targetDecorator, use [borderColor](/api/js/ejdiagram#members:connectors-targetdecorator-bordercolor "borderColor") and [fillColor](/api/js/ejdiagram#members:connectors-targetdecorator-fillcolor "fillColor").
-* To set the size for sourceDecorator, use [width](/api/js/ejdiagram#members:connectors-sourcedecorator-width "width") and [height](/api/js/ejdiagram#members:connectors-sourcedecorator-height "height") property.
-Similarly, to set the size for targetDecorator, use [width](/api/js/ejdiagram#members:connectors-targetdecorator-width "width") and [height](/api/js/ejdiagram#members:connectors-targetdecorator-height "height").
-* To customize the [shape](/api/js/ejdiagram#members:connectors-sourcedecorator-shape "shape") of sourceDecorator, use [pathData](/api/js/ejdiagram#members:connectors-sourcedecorator-pathdata "pathData") property. similarly, to customize the shape of targetDecorator, use [pathData](/api/js/ejdiagram#members:connectors-targetdecorator-pathData "pathData") property.

 * The [shape](/api/js/ejdiagram#members:connectors-targetdecorator-shape "shape") property of decorator allows to define the shape of the decorators.
 The following code example illustrates how to create decorators of various shapes.

 {% highlight javascript %}